 4 to report the results of those studies to the World Radiocommunication Conference 2012,

-Preliminary CEPT position
+CEPT position

 CEPT supports the harmonisation of broad tuning ranges for frequencies for ENG to guide administrations and equipment manufacturers across the world.

 The frequency bands considered for the harmonisation of tuning ranges for ENG should already be allocated to the mobile and/or to the fixed and/or to the broadcasting services, at least in Region 1.